 Question: How do I know if Dr. Daley is the right psychologist for me?

-Question: I’m worried about a loved one.
+Question: I’m worried about a friend or a loved one.
 Can I refer them to Dr. Daley?

 Question: What is a therapy session like?
 What can I expect during sessions with Dr. Daley?

 Answer: Dr. Daley’s approach is to let you decide the direction of each session.
-He often starts with, “what would you like to work on today?
+He often starts with, “what would you like to work on today?” or “how goes the effort to have a pretty dang good life when God or Darwin or Buddha or Allah or Mother Natures makes having a pretty dang good life so hard?”
 Then, together, you and he will explore ways that you might change the way you think, feel, and/or act to improve your life.

 Question: I’ve decided that therapy is not the right option for me.
 What other treatment options would you recommend?